How Physical Therapy Can Help Neck and Back Pain

 Back and neck pain can stem from an old injury that was never properly treated and healed, being in a car accident, poor posture, repetitive stress injury, an undiagnosed condition, or from carrying an excess of weight.
 Whatever the cause is, it shouldn’t be overlooked or ignored, because it can get worse and lead to other health complications.

-Once you have your doctor examine and diagnose your pain, it’s important to work with them to find out a treatment plan to help heal your condition and alleviate pain.
+Once you have your doctor examine and diagnose your back pain, it’s important to work with them to find out a treatment plan to help heal your condition and alleviate pain.
 One effective method as part of a treatment plan is physical therapy.

 Exercise and strengthen